Cabrel17/Financial_news_sentiment_analysis/README.md

 # Files included
 - src : Folder containing the python modules used within the project
 - notebooks : Folder containing the notebooks
+- scripts : Folder containing some pre-processing tasks oriented to preparation of the dataset for sentiment analysis
 - README.md : This file
 - requirements.txt
+- data : datasets used for this project haven't uploaded in this repository due to their volume.
+Possible to have access if you wish it.
 - .gitignore